jhlywa/chess.js/README.md

 ### .move(move, [ options ])

-Attempts to make a move on the board, returning a move object if the move was legal, otherwise null.
-The .move function can be called two ways, by passing a string in Standard Algebraic Notation (SAN):
+Makes a move on the board and returns a move object if the move was legal.
+The move argument can be either a string in Standard Algebraic Notation (SAN) or a move object.
+Throws an 'Illegal move' exception if the move was illegal.

+#### .move() - Standard Algebraic Notation (SAN)
 ```ts
 const chess = new Chess()